Backend library for Node.js

 The actual implementation can be modularized, split into functions, controllers.... there are no restrictions how to build the working backend code, the backend just provides all necessary information for the middleware modules.

-The backend provisioning utility: bkjs
+The backend tool: bkjs

 The purpose of the bkjs shell script is to act as a helper tool in configuring and managing the backend environment and as well to be used in operations on production systems.
 It is not required for the backend operations and provided as a convenience tool which is used in the backend development and can be useful for others running or testing the backend.

 The tool is multi-command utility where the first argument is the command to be executed with optional additional arguments if needed.
-On Linux, when started the bkjs tries to load and source the following config files:

 /etc/sysconfig/bkjs